 The family of Harlan Thrombey (Christopher Plummer), a celebrated mystery writer, is tight-knit and eccentric.
 When Harlan is murdered in his opulent Victorian mansion, it seems that everyone has the motive to want him gone.
 However, in a family like this, things are not always what they seem.

 The eccentric characters, creepy mansion, original mystery plot, and fall setting will make this one of your new fall favorites.
-“Knives Out” is available on HBO Max.
+“Knives Out” is available on Max.

 ‘Only Murders in the Building’ (2021 – Present)